Eggs as food: Cholesterol and fat

 More than half the calories found in eggs come from the fat in the yolk; 50 grams of chicken egg (the contents of an egg just large enough to be classified as "large" in the US, but "medium" in Europe) contains approximately five grams of fat.
-Saturated fat (palmitic, stearic, and myristic acids) makes up 27 percent of the fat in an egg.
+Saturated fat (palmitic, stearic, and myristic acids) makes up 33 percent of the fat in an egg; monounsaturated fat makes up 38 percent; polyunsaturated makes up 20 percent; and cholesterol makes up 4 percent.
 The egg white consists primarily of water (88 percent) and protein (11 percent), with no cholesterol and 0.2 percent fat.

 There is debate over whether egg yolk presents a health risk.
 Some research suggests dietary cholesterol increases the ratio of total to HDL cholesterol and, therefore, adversely affects the body's cholesterol profile; whereas other studies show that moderate consumption of eggs, up to one a day, does not appear to increase heart disease risk in healthy individuals.
 Harold McGee argues that the cholesterol in the egg yolk is not what causes a problem, because fat (particularly saturated fat) is much more likely to raise cholesterol levels than the consumption of cholesterol.